NNMAS/NNcoursework/README.md

-# NNcoursework
-Coursework of Neural Sciences
+# Coursework of Neural Sciences

 All numerical simulations are done in MATLAB.
 - p1.m is code for Problem 1.
 - p2.m is code for Problem 2.